sagemath/sagewiki_to_gh-2022-10-10/days14/projects/robust.md

 }}}

 4. C.dd, C.dd_3, (for C a Macaulay2 chain complex) should work.
 For now, C.dot("dd")[3] works.
 C.dd should probably return a sage list of Macaulay2 matrices, until a 'ChainComplex' type is defined.

+5. The M2 executable should be called with a new argument "--print-width 0", so that M2 doesn't try to wrap output going to sage.